 The steps for the review are:

-Download the reproduction project and test whether the bug can be reproduced on your system.
-If the reporter did not provide a reproduction project, create one based on one Symfony skeleton (or the Symfony website skeleton).
+Install Mautic locally and test whether the bug can be reproduced on your system.
+If the reporter did not provide enough information, ask for clarification.

 At last, add a comment to the bug report.
 Thank the reporter for reporting the bug.
 Here is a sample comment for a bug report that could be reproduced:

 Every change to Mautic core happens via PRs.
-Every PR must have 2 successful tests to be merged to the core and released in the next version.
+Every PR must have a number of successful tests and code review to be merged to the core and released in the next version - the number required depends on the tier of the PR.
 Testing a PR is a great way to move Mautic forward and personally improve its quality and stability.

 We're planning to provide more thorough guidelines for reviewing bug reports and pull requests in the near future.
 If you want to contribute in the meantime, please click the "Edit this page on GitHub" link at the bottom of this page.